-Finally, there is a need for attitudinal and behavioral surveys and analysis to confirm some of the patterns suggested in this study about ridership during a pandemic, individuals' perceptions and their reactions.
+Finally, there is an urgent need for attitudinal and behavioral surveys and further analysis to confirm some of the patterns suggested in this study about ridership during a pandemic, individuals' perceptions and their reactions.
 With this more nuanced understanding of individual public transit behavior during a pandemic, we can help design effective public transit systems that meet the needs of vulnerable passengers using transit to perform essential activities, creating transportation systems that are more inclusive and resilient to shocks.

+Ethics statement

+The data in this study are, with one exception, public data.
+There is one proprietary dataset available by request to the third party.
+None of the data collected or accessed in this study in this study contain individual personal information.

+Data availability statement

+The daily transit demand data, COVID19 confirmed case data, census demographic data, Google search trend data, values behind the reported average and graphs, and code are available at http://dx.doi.org/10.34740/kaggle/ds/687971.
+The hourly transit demand data is proprietary.
+The archive includes instructions for requesting these data from the third party.

 References